 The National Science Bowl is a buzzer-style competition for teams of middle school and high school students from across the United States to see who can answer science and math questions the quickest.
-MIT Science Bowl hosts an official Regional middle school tournament named the Northeast Middle School Regional Science Bowl (NERMSSB) and a High School Invitational tournament.
+MIT Science Bowl hosts the official Regional middle and high school tournaments (Northeast Middle/High School Regionals) and a High School Invitational tournament.
+To see what Science Bowl is like in action, watch a recent National Science Bowl final here.

 No!
 We welcome all interested volunteers to sign up.
 For those new to Science Bowl, two training sessions will be held before each tournament to help you get oriented to Science Bowl and the MIT campus.
 There are many opportunities and roles you can fulfill in each tournament, and we try our best to give each volunteer an engaging and fulfilling experience.